allenai/dream/FigLang2022SharedTask/README_DREAM_FLUTE_model.md

 input_ids = tokenizer.encode(input_string, return_tensors="pt")
 output = model.generate(input_ids, max_length=200)
 tokenizer.batch_decode(output, skip_special_tokens=True)
+['Answer : Contradiction.
+Explanation : Camping in the rain is often associated with the prospect of getting wet and cold, so someone who is elated about it is not being rational.']

 ```

 ### System 4: Two-step System - Classify then explain